UiharuKazari2008/AMarverlousDisplay/README.md

 Requires Text Query - Sets the Last Line of the Display (Auto Scroll Detection)<br/>
 Accepts "timeout" to set a custom display time (in simple mode)

+### Set Both Lines - /setBoth
+Requires "header" and "status" - Sets both lines at the same time (Auto Scroll Detection)<br/>
+Accepts "timeout" to set a custom display time and "keepAwake" to disable timeout

 ### Set Text Manually - /setText
 Requires Text Query - Sets text to any position with optional parameters that can be found in the code